 If an agency lodges your Canadian working holiday visa (IEC) application, you are unlikely to be refused a visa.
 A visa agency makes sure everything is correct and complete before they lodge.

 They can process your visa within 48 hours and you don’t have to leave the house or send away your passport or anything.

-Doesn’t that sound just perfect!
-To take this route offers many great benefits.
+Doesn’t that sound just perfect?
+Taking this route offers many great benefits.

-To get help in obtaining a visa saves lots of hassle and time.
-To get a visa is one thing, but there will be other steps you have to take.
+Getting help in obtaining a visa saves lots of hassle and time.
+Getting a visa is one thing, but there will be other steps you have to take.